ParkSangGwon/TedUtil/README.md

 you can convert `String` to `Json` / `Json` to `String`

-you can override `toString()` function in class file like this. when you print class instance, class will print json format.
+you can override `toString()` function in class file like this

+when you print class instance, class will print json format
 ```javascript

 	@Override